A great job aid is invaluable for guiding employees in their day-to-day tasks.

 - Add or remove sections.
 Resize your canvas manually or use Magic Resize for Business plan users.

 - Add your brand colors and apply them to any template automatically with My Brand Kit for Business plan users.

 - Access our in-editor library of thousands of free icons and illustrations.

 - Add charts or graphs and edit the data and style easily.

 3. Invite your team to Venngage and collaborate on your job aid

 Invite people to your Venngage team with Venngage for Business.
 Edit together in real time.
 Add comments, send private links and organize your designs into folders.

 4. Download your job aid to your computer

 Free users can share their designs via a link.
 Paid users can download designs as a PDF, Interactive PDF, PNG, PNG HD or PowerPoint format.

-Related Resource: Join Venngage’s CEO, Eugene Woo, in this free webinar.
-He’ll be sharing his easy-to-follow process for creating infographics that are memorable, impactful and easily digestible.
+Related Resource: Join Venngage’s CEO, Eugene Woo, in this free webinar and check out his easy-to-follow process for creating infographics that are memorable, impactful and easily digestible.